sstark/knxbaosip/README.md

 =========

     func NewClient(url string) *Client
+        NewClient creates a new client object using the given URL to access the knx baos ip gateway.

 Low Level Functions
 -------------------

-    func (a *Client) ApiGetJson(serviceQuery string) (error, string)
+    func (a *Client) ApiGetJson(serviceQuery string) (error, string) ApiGetJson queries the baos gateway with a given service query and returns the result as a string

     func (a *Client) JsonGetDatapointDescription(datapoint int, count int) (error, JsonResult) JsonGetDatapointDescription fetches <count> consecutive datapoints from
         the server and returns the raw json data.

-    func (a *Client) JsonGetDatapointValue(datapoint int, count int) (error, JsonResult)
+    func (a *Client) JsonGetDatapointValue(datapoint int, count int) (error, JsonResult) JsonGetDatapointValue fetches <count> consecutive datapoints from the server and returns the raw json data.

     func (a *Client) JsonGetDescriptionString(datapoint int, count int) (error, JsonResult) JsonGetDescriptionString fetches <count> consecutive datapoints from the server and returns the raw json data.

     func (a *Client) JsonGetServerItem() (error, JsonResult)
+        JsonGetServerItem returns some basic gateway information as a generic json result object

 Mid Level Functions